-It’s easy to say we are healthy, but it’s harder to actually do it.
+It’s easy to say we are healthy, but it’s harder to actually be healthy.
 This is why encouraging healthy habits helps spread the importance of men’s health.
 Whether it’s the gym, dancing, eating fruit, or playing basketball, healthy habits are easily attainable and don’t take up more than an hour or two a day.
 It only takes 66 days to make a habit, and then to turn it into a lifestyle.

 A great way to spread awareness is through clothing!
-Because blue is the registered color for men and boys, Wear Blue Day occurs during Men’s Health Week.
+Because blue is the color associated with men and boys, Wear Blue Day occurs during Men’s Health Week.
 It can be a suit, shirt, tie, pants, anything!
 As long as you’re wearing blue on this day, you’re guaranteed to make an impact.

 In addition, the prostate cancer awareness is blue, so make sure to sport a blue ribbon or custom wristband on this day.
 At Rapid Wristbands, we have blue wristbands available to customize for prostate cancer awareness.
 Click the button below to design yours today!

 Obtaining the best health you can is no easy feat.
 Wellness is everyday work.
 But knowing that you are trying to be the best health you can be will help you in the long run.